 Videos can show products in real-world environments or in use.
 They're also a great way for customers to process product information, such as reviews and instructions.

-Describing products in detail and answering potential questions at the outset can resolve purchase doubts.
+Describing products in detail and answering potential questions at the outset can resolve purchase doubts and help eliminate returns.

 Write detailed product descriptions

 Customers won't assume what isn't in the description.
 Make sure you explain the product's basic functionality and features.